Shruti733/Pewlett-Hackard-Analysis/README.md

 ## Overview of the project

-In this project, we were working on a employees data-set using SQL.
+In this project, we were working on a employee data-set using SQL.
 Structured Query Language (SQL), is a standardized programming language for storing, manipulating and retrieving data stored in a relational database.
 SQL is capable of handling large number of transactions in a single query and it is easier to manage a relational database using SQL as no large amount of coding is required.